mellowmorgan/google_directions_rails_app/README.md

 Just one endpoint for getting rides for a driver sorted by score (highest first) using Google Directions API.

+**API ACCESS TO GOOGLE DIRECTIONS EXPIRED, OAUTH TOKEN NO LONGER IN USE**

 ## Technologies Used

 * Rails 7